Human rabies immunoglobulin.

 Method of administration: Human rabies immunoglobulin should be administered via the intramuscular route.

 Do not use solutions which are cloudy or contain residues (deposits/particles).
-Berirab P is a ready-for-use solution and should be administered at body temperature.
+Human Rabies Immunoglobulin (Berirab P) is a ready-for-use solution and should be administered at body temperature.

 Of the total quantity of rabies immunoglobulin, as much as possible should be instilled deeply into and around the wound.
 The remainder is to be injected i.m. preferably into the vastus lateralis muscle with the patient lying down.